 We've all experienced those moments from time to time—forgotten a name, had a hazy memory, misplaced our keys.
 After all, in today's age of multitasking madness, it's easy to lose track of a few details.
 But when these "senior moments" happen regularly, they become more than passing phenomena; they can signal a condition loosely referred to as brain fog.
 "Senior moment," by the way, is a misnomer, since brain fog affects people of all ages.
 That means the condition has less to do with aging than with overall health.

 The term "brain fog" describes the symptoms well—people feel as if there is a thick fog dampening their mind.
 While the medical and mental health establishments don't generally recognize brain fog as a condition, it's a surprisingly common affliction that affects people of all ages.
-Symptoms include pervasive absentmindedness, muddled thought processes, poor memory recall, difficulty processing information, disorientation, fatigue, and others.
+Symptoms include pervasive absentmindedness, muddled thought processes, poor memory recall, difficulty processing information, disorientation, and fatigue.

 Because the condition is loosely defined, the causes themselves have been quite murky.
 But we now know that good cognitive function depends on numerous physical systems running smoothly: strong circulation, efficient digestion and detoxification, antioxidant activity, and more.
 Impairments in these functions can deprive the brain of nutrition and damage neurons and brain cells.
 So by understanding and strengthening these complex interrelationships, we can help combat brain fog and improve overall health simultaneously.
 Here's how to alleviate brain fog:

 1. Improve your diet and digestion.
 A nutrient-dense diet and healthy digestion are at the core of long-term vitality.
 Nutrition affects every system in the body, but especially the brain.
 Traditional Chinese Medicine, for example, has long associated cognitive power with strong digestion.
-More recently, researchers have found an abundance of neuropeptides (molecules that transmit brain signals), in the gastrointestinal (GI) tract, and have also shown that the beneficial bacteria in our GI tracts influence brain health, mood, and much more.
+More recently, researchers have found an abundance of neuropeptides (molecules that transmit brain signals) in the gastrointestinal (GI) tract, and have also shown that the beneficial bacteria in our GI tracts influence brain health, mood, and much more.
 Overall, healthy digestion is a complex process of assimilation and organization, much like the way the brain "digests" information.

 One issue linked to both diet and brain fog is chronic inflammation.
 Of all the factors that influence inflammation, diet has the most direct impact.
 A number of nutrient-dense foods with specific anti-inflammatory qualities, such as green vegetables, sprouted grains and legumes, and healthy fats, are shown to support brain health and cognitive function.
 On the other hand, junk foods high in sugars and trans fats fuel inflammation and impair cognitive function.
 Worse, insulin dysfunction—usually related to chronically elevated blood sugar from an unhealthy diet—is a major risk factor in dementia and cognitive decline.